Kingston Town (song): UB40 version

-English reggae band UB40 covered "Kingston Town" in 1989 and released it as a single in early 1990.
+English reggae band UB40 covered "Kingston Town" in 1989 and released it as a single in March 1990.
 It became the group's sixth top-five hit on the UK Singles Chart, peaking at number four for three weeks in April 1990.
 Throughout the rest of 1990, the song charted in a number of countries, topping the Dutch Top 40 for two weeks in May and the French Singles Chart for three weeks in October and November.

 In Australia, the song did not reach the top 100 on the ARIA Singles Chart during its original release.
 In 1991, after a re-release of "Here I Am (Come and Take Me)" reached number three, "Kingston Town" was re-issued and peaked at number 17 on the ARIA Singles Chart.
 In the United States, the song was serviced to rhythmic contemporary radio on 17 October 1995, in tandem with The Best of UB40 – Volume Two, but it failed to chart.